Frances Milton Trollope: Move to America

 Soon after the move to the leased farm, her marital and financial strains led Frances to seek companionship and aid from Fanny Wright, ward of the French hero Gilbert du Motier, Marquis de Lafayette.
 In 1824 she visited La Grange, Lafayette's estate in France.
 Over the next three years, she made several other visits to France and was inspired to take an American excursion with Wright.
 Frances thought of America as a simple economic venture and figured that she could save money by sending her children through Wright's communal school, as Wright had planned to reform the education of African American children and the formerly enslaved on their property in Tennessee.
 In November 1827, Frances Trollope went with some of her family to Fanny Wright's utopian community Nashoba Commune in the United States.
 She took her son, Henry, and her two daughters, Charlotte and Emily.
 Her husband, Thomas Anthony, and remaining sons, Tom and Anthony, stayed at home and continued their education.
 In October 1828, Tom and his father joined Frances in Cincinnati, leaving Anthony at boarding school.
 They returned to England in January 1829.

 Arriving in the United States one year earlier than her husband, she developed an intimate relationship with Auguste Hervieu, a collaborator in her venture.
 (This is not verified.)
 After the community failed, Trollope moved to Cincinnati, Ohio with her family.
 She also encouraged the sculptor Hiram Powers to do Dante Alighieri's Commedia in waxworks.

 Nonetheless, all the ways she tried to support herself in America were unsuccessful.
 She found the cultural climate uninteresting and came to resent democracy.
 Furthermore, after her venture failed, her family was more in debt than when she had migrated there and they were forced to move back to England in 1831.

 Return to Europe

 From her return at the age of 50 until her death, Trollope's need of an income for her family and to escape her debts led her to begin writing novels, memoirs of her travels, and other shorter pieces, while travelling around Europe.
 She became well acquainted with elites and figures of Victorian literature including Elizabeth Barrett, Robert Browning, Charles Dickens, Joseph Henry Green and R. W. Thackeray (a relative of William Makepeace Thackeray).
+In Paris she was introduced to King Louis Phillipe, who had read Domestic Manners of the Americans, and spent time with the Metternichs in Vienna.

 She wrote more than 41 books: six travelogues, 35 novels, countless controversial articles, and poems.
 In 1843, Frances visited Italy and eventually moved to Florence permanently.